susannaha8/job-search-notifications/README.md

 # job-search-notifications

-first: scrapes LinkedIn for a given job search query
+This script scrapes LinkedIn with more specific job search filters and puts the results in a Notion database.